 - Genesis: “…whenever he [Onan] slept with his brother’s wife, he spilled his semen on the ground…and the thing which he did was evil in the sight of the Lord, and He slew him.”

 Masturbation was widely considered a risk factor for ailments ranging from blindness to constipation to hairy palms.

 By the following century, masturbation was widely considered a risk factor for ailments ranging from blindness to constipation to hairy palms.
 Female genital mutilation (also known as female circumcision) was even sometimes practiced in the 19th-century U.S. as a way to stop girls from masturbating.
 “The idea was to redirect women’s sexuality to the only culturally acceptable avenue: vaginal intercourse within marriage,” says Lieberman.
-The U.S. is one of many places in the world where this still happens.
+The U.S. is one of many places in the world where this process still happens.

-Attitudes shifted in the mid-20th century, when sexologist Alfred Kinsey began publishing his research findings, including the statistics that 90 percent of men and 62 percent of women masturbated, says Lieberman.
+Attitudes shifted in the mid-20th century when sexologist Alfred Kinsey began publishing his research findings, including statistics that 90 percent of men and 62 percent of women masturbated, says Lieberman.
 But the movement to normalize female masturbation really took off in the ‘60s and ‘70s, which marked the advent of sex educator Betty Dodson’s masturbation workshops, the female sexuality pamphlet Our Bodies, Ourselves, and feminist sex toy shops.

 Masturbation was promoted as a safer alternative to sex during the HIV/AIDS epidemic in the ‘80s.